 Types of Service Provision

-Independent Legal Services: The Legal Services Clinic takes on clients that do not require, or whose best interests are not served by, collaboration with personnel from Social Work or Psychological Services.
+The legal clinics also take on clients that do not require, or whose best interests are not served by, collaboration with personnel from Social Work or Psychological Services.
 Client information is completely protected from access by Social Work or Psychological Services personnel.
-There may be situations where therapy from Counseling Services is appropriate, but where close collaboration between the Legal Services Clinic and the therapist is not necessary or desirable.
-A legal client in that situation would be referred for independent counseling services (see below).
+There may be situations where therapy from Counseling Services is appropriate, but where close collaboration between the legal clinic and the therapist is not necessary or desirable.
+A legal client in that situation would be referred for independent counseling services

-Psychological Assessments/Evaluations: Psychological Services has provided psychological assessments for Legal Services Clinic clients, as well as for persons referred from outside agencies.
+Psychological Services has provided psychological assessments for Legal Services Clinic clients, as well as for persons referred from outside agencies.
 A psychological assessment is an impartial, "arms length," expert assessment.
 These assessments are sometimes used in legal proceedings.
 Typically, a psychological assessment is based on a limited encounter between the assessor and the client, and is not intended for therapeutic purposes.
 In situations involving a Legal Services client, the counselor has no access to the legal file.
 It is important that the Legal Services Clinic be considered the "client" of the assessor, so that the assessment is covered by attorney work product doctrine.
-Social Work Services and Psychological Services provide formal and informal capacity assessments, particularly in support of the work of the Elder Law Practice group.
+Social Work Services and Psychological Services also provide formal and informal capacity assessments.